olin-fse/shawty/README.md

 ### Go

+*This project requires golang v1.8 and above to run*

 Go requires an exported bash variable named `GOPATH` that points to the directory on your machine that will host **all** Go projects (weird, we know).
 The convention is to use `~/go` as the Go directory.
 Set it up by adding this line to your `~/.bashrc` (Ubuntu) or `~/.bash_profile` (Mac):

 ```